jaakkopasanen/AutoEq/README.md

 [Results](#results) section for details about parameters and how the results were obtained.

-AutoEQ is not just a collection of automatically produced headphone equalization settings but also a tool for equalizing headphones for yourself.
-AutoEQ provides methods for reading data, equalizing it to a given target response and saving the results for usage with equalizers.
+AutoEq is not just a collection of automatically produced headphone equalization settings but also a tool for equalizing headphones for yourself.
+AutoEq provides methods for reading data, equalizing it to a given target response and saving the results for usage with equalizers.
 It's possible to use different compensation (target) curves, apply tilt for making the headphones brighter/darker and adding a bass boost.
 It's even possible to make one headphone sound (roughly) like another headphone.
 For more info about equalizing see [Equalizing](#equalizing).